WDSC-TV

-WDSC-TV (channel 24) is an independent non-commercial educational television station licensed to New Smyrna Beach, Florida, United States.
-Owned by Daytona State College, the station maintains studios at the Center for Educational Telecommunications on the DSC campus in Daytona Beach, and its transmitter is located near Bithlo, Florida.
+WDSC-TV (channel 15) is an independent non-commercial educational television station licensed to New Smyrna Beach, Florida, United States, serving the Orlando area.
+Owned by Daytona State College, the station maintains studios at the Center for Educational Telecommunications on the DSC campus in Daytona Beach, and its transmitter is located on Brown Road near Christmas, Florida.

 History

 In 1985, DSC (then known as Daytona Beach Community College), Bethune–Cookman College, Stetson University, Embry-Riddle Aeronautical University and the Atlantic Center for the Arts formed the Coastal Educational Broadcasters consortium in order to bring a public television station to Volusia and Flagler counties.
 They felt WMFE-TV, the PBS station in Orlando, was neglecting Daytona Beach.
 Channel 15 signed on February 8, 1988, as WCEU with a limited schedule of three hours a day, three days a week.
 Support in the area was enough that within nine months, it was recognized by the Corporation for Public Broadcasting.
-By January 1989, it was a full-fledged PBS member station, though it didn't expand to a fuller broadcast day until 1993.
+By January 1989, it was a full-fledged PBS member station, though it did not expand to a fuller broadcast day until 1993.

 In 1992, a signal expansion and must-carry rules expanded WCEU's audience to over 1.3 million viewers in Central Florida, including Orlando itself.
 It moved to its current facility in 1999.
 DBCC became the sole licensee in 2002.

-In 2005, WCEU rebranded itself as DBCC 15 to better reflect its relationship with DBCC.
-In January 2008, it rebranded itself again merely as Channel 15, after DBCC became Daytona Beach College.
-The college subsequently changed its name again to Daytona State College; to reflect this, in November 2008, channel 15 changed its call letters to the current WDSC-TV, after purchasing the rights to the call letters from a radio station in Dillon, South Carolina.
+In 2005, WCEU rebranded itself as "DBCC 15" to better reflect its relationship with DBCC.
+In January 2008, it rebranded itself again merely as "Channel 15", after DBCC became Daytona Beach College.
+The college subsequently changed its name again to Daytona State College; to reflect this, in October 2008, channel 15 changed its call letters to the current WDSC-TV, after purchasing the rights to the call letters from a radio station in Dillon, South Carolina.